equinor/Project-ProjectSchedule/Data Flow Runbook.md

 ### Backend System

-**What is the data format of the source data**
+**Is all data needed available and where can it be found**

+Safran Planner

+> :warning: Add specific instances / tables

 **What technologies and interfaces are available for interacting with the  source data (e.g. Oracle DB / SQL DB, table / view / API), and what architecture patterns do they allow (e.g. ingest / copy, virtualisation, pull / push, ...)?**

+SQl Server tables (??Use View??)

 **How scalable are these interfaces and are there performance considerations or limitations that might affect the frequency, query pattern or volume of data returned?**

+> :warning: Need answer from Safran

 **Are there several instances of the system(s)?
 If Yes, should data in any other instance(s) also be collected?**

+There are multiple Safran Planners.
+For the current scope no other instances are needed.

-**Do you know of any other systems in use by Equinor containing the same type(s) of data?
+**Do you know of any other systems in use by Equinor containing the same type(s) of data either the desired data types, or related master / reference data?
 If Yes, should the data from these systems also be collected?**

+> :warning: Possibly master / reference data.
+Data Area Owner to answer if planning data is held elsewhere.

 **Is any data model/documentation available?
 If Yes, provide link(s) to relevant model(s)/documentation.**

+> :warning: To checkup

 **Does the data source include data about when entities were last updated?**

+No!

 ## Solution Design

 ### General

-**What queries and operations are being offered?**
+**What queries and operations are being offered to the consumer?**

 *e.g. Create, Read, Update, Delete, GetXxx*

+Read of marine planning entries filtered upon installation.

-TODO: Lineage - and how this might impact usage
+**TODO: Lineage - and how this might impact usage**

 ### Data

 **Which format should the data have in OMNIA after transfer (e.g. DB or file type)?**

 **How will the data be modified, including but not limited to the contents, missing data, validation and transformation?**